 Anyway, we have a new tent and stove and will be ready for the next part of our journey.
 Meanwhile, we spent a few days hiking in Sierra de Guara with Alba and Gérard.
 Here are some photographs.

-Restaurant decorations in Alquezar.
+Our lodgings in Alquezar.

 Sun going down on the Alquezar canyons.